grafana/agent/docs/sources/flow/config-language/syntax.md

 ### Attributes

-_Attributes_ are used to configure individual settings.
+You use _Attributes_ to configure individual settings.
 They always take the form of `ATTRIBUTE_NAME = ATTRIBUTE_VALUE`.
 They can appear either as top-level elements or nested within blocks.